-- Governance and collaboration
+- Governance and collaboration.

-- Advice, information and education
+- Advice, information and education.

-- Addressing impacts and risks of hazards
+- Addressing impacts and risks of hazards.

-- Emergency Management
+- Emergency Management.

-- Information gathering and monitoring
+- Information gathering and monitoring.

-- Policy and planning processes
+- Policy and planning processes.

-Governance and collaboration Status Action Goal this contributes towards Agency responsible Timeframe Underway or planned Otago Regional Council (ORC) and Queenstown Lakes District Council (QLDC) collaborate to develop a governance framework or memorandum of understanding (MoU) for addressing adaptation issues at the Head of the Lake and/or across the district, including the implementation of adaptation actions to improve resilience.
+Governa Governance and collaboration Status Action Goal this contributes towards Agency responsible Time frame Underway or planned ORC and QLDC collaborate to develop a governance framework or memorandum of understanding (MoU) for addressing adaptation issues at the Head of the Lake and/or across the district, including the implementation of adaptation actions to improve resilience.
 1 Otago Regional Council (Natural Hazards) Queenstown Lakes District Council Underway or planned ORC to partner with mana whenua to ensure mana whenua values and aspirations and mātauraka Kāi Tahu is embedded into decision-making and implementation of the Strategy, following the lead of Aukaha and Te Ao Mārama.
-All goals Otago Regional Council (Natural Hazards) Aukaha and Te Ao Mārama Inc Underway or planned Work together with QLDC, Civil Defence Emergency Management Otago (CDEM), mana whenua and local community to ensure co-ordinated and consistent approach to implementation of actions aligning with this Strategy.
+All goals Otago Regional Council (Natural Hazards) Aukaha and Te Ao Mārama Inc Underway or planned Work together with QLDC, Otago CDEM, mana whenua and local community to ensure coordinated and consistent approach to implementation of actions aligning with this Strategy.
 All goals Otago Regional Council (Natural Hazards) Queenstown Lakes District Council Civil Defence Emergency Management Otago Aukaha and Te Ao Mārama Inc Glenorchy Community Association Underway or planned Work together to mainstream adaptation across ORC work programmes and ensure our work aligns with this Strategy and towards achieving each goal.
 All goals Otago Regional Council (Natural Hazards, Environmental Implementation, Engineering, Integrated Catchment Management) Ongoing

-Inform Information gathering and monitoring Status Action Goal this contributes towards Agency responsible Timeframe Existing ORC to Investigate hazards and risks as part of usual business 1, 2 Otago Regional Council (Natural Hazards) Ongoing New Geomorphic change monitoring and assessment Maintain an awareness of locations and scale of geomorphic changes (e.g. active river channel position, bed levels and rates of change) which may have direct impacts, or exacerbate natural hazard characteristics.
-Collect LiDAR, aerial imagery - spatial extent to include at least Dart, Rees and Buckler (at least extent of 2019 survey).
-Cross section survey and/or bathymetric LiDAR Undertake geomorphic change detection analysis.
-This information will; Enable proactive response to issues enable the updating of flood hazard assessments to ensure they provide representation of current conditions (e.g. bed levels).
+Infor Information gathering and monitoring Status Action Goal this contributes towards Agency responsible Time frame Existing ORC to Investigate hazards and risks as part of usual business.
+1, 2 Otago Regional Council (Natural Hazards) Ongoing New Geomorphic change monitoring and assessment Maintain an awareness of locations and scale of geomorphic changes (e.g., active river channel position, bed levels and rates of change) which may have direct impacts or exacerbate natural hazard characteristics.
+Collect LiDAR, aerial imagery - spatial extent to include at least Dart, Rees, and Buckler (at least extent of 2019 survey).
+Cross section survey and/or bathymetric LiDAR.
+Undertake geomorphic change detection analysis.
+Notes: The monitoring is not restricted to the Head of Lake Whakatipu area and assessments may be at catchment scale, if appropriate.
+This information will: Enable proactive response to issues.
+Enable the updating of flood hazard assessments to ensure they provide representation of current conditions (e.g., bed levels).
 2 Otago Regional Council (Natural Hazards) with external support Periodic (at least every 5 years) or when new LiDAR is available

-Information gathering and monitoring S Status Action Goal this contributes towards Agency responsible Timeframe E Existing Data collection to document major flooding (or other hazard) eventsImprove the recording and understanding of hazard event characteristics (e.g. floodwater extents, depths and flow pathways), and the impacts of those events.The types of data collected will depend on the hazard and the impact and may include the following: 2,3 Otago Regional Council (Natural Hazards) with external support After hazard events
+Informa Information gathering and monitoring Status Action Goal this contributes towards Agency responsible Time frame Existing Data collection to document major flooding (or other hazard) events Improve the recording and understanding of hazard event characteristics (e.g., floodwater extents, depths and flow pathways), and the impacts of those events.
+The types of data collected will depend on the hazard and the impact and may include the following: Post-event LiDAR.
+During-event or immediately post-event aerial imagery.
+During-event or post-event observations (on-ground inspections and/or drone imagery).
+Develop an online data portal to enable collation of crowdsourced natural hazard event observations (e.g., photographs).
+On-ground post-event survey (debris survey).
+Assessments/observations of damages/impacts (infrastructure, or residential).
+Geotechnical assessments.
+Post-earthquake assessments (e.g., landsliding, liquefaction, subsidence).
+This information will: Assist with hazard/risk assessments by providing ground-truthed observations of hazard events.
+Be valuable for calibration/validation of future hazard modelling, helping to ensure models represent reality.
+2, 3 Otago Regional Council (Natural Hazards) with external support After hazard events